 Posted July 21st, 2017 at 1:52 pm by Sales Team

-There are two types of winding units for the Wayne Dalton Springs: the original TorqueMaster I system, and the newer TorqueMaster Plus, also called the TorqueMaster II, system.
-In each system the spring or springs mount inside a metal shaft and the winding units mount at the very ends of the shaft to the vertical jamb and flag angle.
+There are two types of winding systems for Wayne Dalton torsion springs.
+There is the original TorqueMaster I system, as well as the newer TorqueMaster Plus, also called the TorqueMaster II, system.
+In each system, the spring or springs mount inside a metal shaft.
+In addition, the winding units mount at the very ends of the shaft to the vertical jamb and flag angle.

-TorqueMaster I. The winding unit for the original system contains gears that are wound using a drill with a 7/16” socket or nut driver.
-The teeth of the drive gear secures the winding cone.
+TorqueMaster I. The winding unit for the original system contains gears that are wound using a drill with a 7/16″ socket or nut driver.
+The teeth of the drive gear secure the winding cone.
 The spring winds as the winding bolt turns the worm gear, which turns the drive gear.
 A numbered wheel on the unit indicates the number of turns on the spring.

 Here are some additional helpful links: Wayne Dalton Garage Door Parts, Wayne Dalton TorqueMaster Torsion Springs, TorqueMaster Torsion Spring Replacement, How to Unwind TorqueMaster Plus Springs, and How to Wind Torquemaster One Springs.